ldn-softdev/jtc/User Guide.md

 ### Stringifying JSON
 An opposite request is to string-quote a JSON itself (e.g. if you like to embed JSON as a string into another JSON).
-This is achieved with option notation `-rr`:
+This is achieved with the option notation `-rr`:
 ```
 bash $ <<<'[ "JSON", "example" ]' jtc
 [